FrontRunner: FrontRunner South

-The city of Lehi continues investigating options to build overpasses or underpasses to separate the rail traffic from the Main Street vehicle traffic, though the status of this is unlikely as the cost of the project would exceed twenty million dollars.
-Since the original planning for FrontRunner South, two additional east-west alternative routes in Lehi have opened that do not have at-grade crossings for rail traffic: 2100 North (SR-85) and Pioneer Crossing (SR-145).
+The city of Lehi continues investigating options to build overpasses or underpasses to separate the rail traffic from the Main Street vehicle traffic, though the status of this is unlikely as the cost of the project would exceed $20 million.
+Since the original planning for FrontRunner South, two additional east–west alternative routes in Lehi have opened that do not have at-grade crossings for rail traffic: 2100 North (State Route 85) and Pioneer Crossing (State Route 145).

-On August 8, 2022, Vineyard Station, a new infill station on the Frontrunner South segment between Orem and American Fork stations, opened.
+On August 8, 2022, Vineyard station, a new infill station a couple miles north of the Orem Central station, opened.

-Future extensions
+Future projects

-Future extensions are envisioned that would eventually encompass over 110 mi along the Wasatch Front, providing service as far north as Brigham City and as far south as Nephi.
+Future extensions are envisioned that would eventually encompass over 110 mi along the Wasatch Front, providing service as far north as Brigham City and as far south as Payson.
+In September 2023, UTA revealed their drafted plans for Frontrunners future expansions and enhancements.
+Ranging from phases 1 to 6.

+FrontRunner 2X

+Phase 1 is known as FrontRunner 2X; which consists of double tracking at strategic locations to increase maximum frequency from thirty minutes to fifteen.
+In 2021, Utah passed legislation to fund a project to double track FrontRunner at strategic locations.
+In May 2023, UTA officials said construction on the next phase of double tracking would begin in 2026 and be completed by 2030.
+The Utah Department of Transportation (UDOT) has their own plans to add an infill station at The Point just south of Draper around this construction period.
+In 2024, FrontRunner 2X began to include in the project cost of both the expected amount for the initial double tracking, and the extra double tracking required to construct an infill station at The Point.
+With the current project estimates at $1.439 Billion.